 Timing is Everything

 Choose to be flexible with your travel days.
-Often times travelling on a Tuesday or a Wednesday could be the cheapest option.
+Oftentimes travelling on a Tuesday or a Wednesday could be the cheapest option.
 Also, travelling in off-peak times may also mean a cheaper ticket or a cheaper upgrade on your ticket (and when you are sleeping in that lie-flat you won’t mind that you had to wait to board in the middle of the night).

 Consider travelling in the shoulder season.
 The shoulder season refers to the travel windows outside of the peak season before the off-peak begins.
-So you still get to experience the destination; its seasonal attractions, restaurants, best transport options and accommodation, without having to pay super inflated prices on peak season hotel tariffs, transport or activities.
-There is more room for negotiation with everyone from tour operators to tuk tuk drivers.
+So you still get to experience the destination; its seasonal attractions, restaurants, best transport options, and accommodation, without having to pay super inflated prices on peak season hotel tariffs, transport, or activities.
+There is more room for negotiation with everyone from tour operators to tuk-tuk drivers.
 This is one of the reasons travel professionals travel in the shoulder season.
 If you are bound for a European summer, book your ticket for April to mid-June, drop into Southeast Asia before the peak surge hits into July (after the rainy season settles in March).
 You’ll also find you won’t be competing with colleagues at work to get that time off as most people take a holiday in the traditional peak season breaks throughout the year.

 A Travel Budget is Essential

 It’s not just budget travellers who have a budget.
 All travellers should have a budget before they travel.
 At 18, I was on an extremely tight budget and I used to carry a tiny notebook and pencil with me and record everything I spent, down to the centimo.
 While our budgets now span a number of spreadsheets and feature custom formulas, we wouldn’t travel without one and we definitely wouldn’t have managed to travel in the luxury market for a year without having our eyes on those details, as we did.
-You could use a travel budget calculator, an app, a spreadsheet or simply fill out a notebook and work backwards as I once did.
+You could use a travel budget calculator, an app, a spreadsheet or simply fill out a notebook and work backward as I once did.
 The more control you have over your finances while travelling the more relaxed you will be on your holiday.
 It also means that when those extraordinary events happen (as they often do while you’re travelling) you will know whether you can book that extra flight, jump out of that plane or stay on the road longer, without too much number crunching.